Agathoclea: Date and genealogy

 The traditional view, introduced by Tarn and defended as late as 1998 by Bopearachchi, is that Agathokleia was the widow of Menander I. She may also have been the daughter of Eucratides.
 In the civil wars after Menander's death, the Indo-Greek empire was divided, with Agathokleia and her young son Strato maintaining themselves in the eastern territories of Gandhara and Punjab.

-The modern view, embraced by R. C. Senior and probably more solid since it is founded on numismatical analyses, suggests that Agathokleia was a later queen, perhaps ruling from 110 BC–100 BC or slightly later.
+The modern view, embraced by R. C. Senior and probably more solid since it is founded on numismatic analysis, suggests that Agathokleia was a later queen, perhaps ruling from 110 BC–100 BC or slightly later.
 In this case, Agathoclea was likely the widow of another king, possibly Nicias or Theophilus.
 In either case, Agathokleia was among the first women to rule a Hellenistic Kingdom.

 Some of her subjects may have been reluctant to accept an infant king with a queen regent: unlike the Seleucid and Ptolemaic Kingdoms, almost all Indo-Greek rulers were depicted as grown men.
 This was probably because the kings were required to command armies, as can be seen on their coins where they are often depicted with helmets and spears.
 Agathokleia seems to have associated herself with Athena, the goddess of war.
 Athena was also the dynastic deity of the family of Menander, and Agathokleia's prominent position suggests that she was herself the daughter of a king, though she was probably too late to have been a daughter of the Bactrian king Agathocles.